Understanding Process vs Outcome Goals: Redefine Success

 5. Strategies for Achieving Outcome Goals

 Achieving an outcome goal is often easier said than done.
-To ensure you reach your desired outcome, you must plan and strategize accordingly.
+You must plan and strategize to ensure you reach your desired outcome.
 Here are five strategies for achieving outcome goals:

-3. Monitor progress: Track your progress and note areas that need improvement.
+Monitor progress: Track your progress and note improvement areas.

 Conclusion